-The compiler may convert data from the center-of-mass system to the laboratory system, but should document such conversions in free text under the keyword STATUS, or HISTORY.
+The compiler should use great care if converting the author's data from the center-of-mass system to the laboratory system, and should document such conversions in free text under the keyword STATUS.

 Note: Only one representation (i.e., either laboratory or center-of-mass) for each parameter may be coded as a variable in the data table.
 Other representation may be added under the data heading MISC if considered desirable by the compiler.
 In case of doubt, the laboratory system is preferred.